 Apart from conducting its own election observation missions, EISA works on election observation with organisations such as the African Union, African Regional Economic Communities, as well as on citizen observation, political party poll watching, and electoral reform on the national level.

-EISA international election observation missions bring representatives of civil society organisations, election management bodies, political parties, academic institutions and the media of all SADC countries together to observe elections.
+EISA international election observation missions bring representatives of civil society organisations, election management bodies, political parties, academic institutions, and the media of African countries together to observe elections.

-Support to the African Union Commission and the Pan African Parliament aims at improving election observation and so promote credible democratic elections on the continent as mandated by the African Charter on Democracy, Elections and Governance.
-Pre-election Assessment Mission reports informed the deployment of EOMs.
+Support to the African Union aims at improving election observation and so promote credible democratic elections on the continent as mandated by the African Charter on Democracy, Elections and Governance.
+Pre-election Assessment Mission reports inform the deployment of EOMs.

-Support to Regional Economic Communities aims at to improving their election observation in an effort to promote credible democratic elections on the continent, as mandated by international and regional election benchmarks for the conduct and monitoring of elections.
+Support to Regional Economic Communities aims at improving their election observation in to promote credible democratic elections on the continent, as laid down by international and regional election benchmarks for the conduct and monitoring of elections.

 |Country||Observation actors||Electoral reform|

 |Central African Republic||EISA||Citizen observers|

 |DRC||EISA||Citizen observers||Poll-watchers||National Forum support|